facebook/react-native/docs/AndroidBuildingFromSource.md

 ## Troubleshooting

-Gradle build fails in `ndk-build`.
+- Gradle build fails in `ndk-build`.
 See the section about `local.properties` file above.

+- Wrong react-native version is used (0.20): if you're using dependencies that have a reference to react-native, you need to run the following command first: `./gradlew :ReactAndroid:installArchives`.
+This will build react-native in node_modules, so that it can be properly referenced from your dependencies.
+If such a module does not find anything at node_modules/react-native, it will probably search the Maven repository, where it will find react-native verion 0.20, resulting in a lot of errors.